-The life of a caddy is not as glamourous as it may seem.
+The life of a caddie is not as glamorous as it may seem.
 If he/she has close family – he will spend many weeks away from them, on the road traveling, and in hotels.
 They’ll also spend countless hours on the practice range with their player and walking/carrying heavy equipment around.

 Still, if you love the game of golf, it can be a fun way to make a living.
 There aren’t many jobs out there and you can’t just go and fill out an application to be considered.
 According to the Professional Tour Caddies of America (which helps to promote the profession on the major professional tours), it’s best to make contacts on the “mini” Tours (Symetra Tour – also known as the Futures Tour – for the ladies; and the Web.com Tour – for the men).
 These lower-tiered Tours is where many bright, young hopefuls start out.

 Some other unique, high-paying jobs

 - Crab-fisherman – You’ve probably seen the show, Deadliest Catch which depicts the real-life jobs of fisherman on the Bering Sea.
 While it is a high-risk profession and the pay is unstable, its conceivable you can make $50,000 in a short period.